DeadlyCrush/DeadlyTrade/README.md

 ![Notice](https://blogfiles.pstatic.net/MjAyMDA3MThfMzcg/MDAxNTk1MDQ2NTUyMjg3.VS440DqgtlA5FARd3BhOhQFUkg76BRmX3xpLo_eCATcg.VzkKQLLsMCwNeeiZtrsFuDDRBzmd_T7AN_wvxJdY8u0g.PNG.eocsdev2/Deadly_2020_0718_001.png)
 ![Notice](https://blogfiles.pstatic.net/MjAyMDA3MThfMjYx/MDAxNTk1MDQ2NTUyMzA2.P_KXNBxdTyZRSZ-aWptVdFMwE5c4xpv74jJRfSSW0lgg.fGAMcCoYzl_ovVOScOroSrXD99lXk-0lvPvjUpd4P1gg.PNG.eocsdev2/Deadly_2020_0718_002.png)

+### Added > 2020.10.16 06:07 Local time in Korea

+Currently, I＇ve checked that there is an error related with getting data when updating automatically.
+My test was ok because I have related files in development environment.

+If you have any errors, please download full version of 1.4.0.9 temp release : https://github.com/DeadlyCrush/DeadlyTrade/releases/download/1.4.0.9/DeadlyTradeOverhaul_1.4.0.9.zip in a separate folder.

+1.4.0.9 temporary version has no errors except Unexpected error while getting data after autoupdate.

+message from Daum Kakao user or the message format is not correct If trade notification is not pop up.
+If you receive from GGG user and message format is correct, please let me know if you don＇t get trade notification.

+And because data in ninja site fluctuates frequently and data being added with image to the ninja site, may error occur when checking unique item.
+This issue due to load image from local because speed problems when images are taken from ninja site.
+In next new version, this logic is changed to prevent error if images are not present.

+If there are any other special problems, please let me know.
+I will inform you with new version release asap.

+Thank you.

+* ps : If you see any errors that you haven＇t seen at previous version after the update, please download Full Version 1.4.0.9 and check if error occurs.

 http://www.youtube.com/watch?v=OI7TI1aC0l0

 [![(DeadlyTrade) 데들리트레이드 1.4.0.7 임시 버전 릴리즈 안내 - Temporary version before new version release.](http://img.youtube.com/vi/OI7TI1aC0l0/0.jpg)](http://www.youtube.com/watch?v=OI7TI1aC0l0 "(DeadlyTrade) 데들리트레이드 1.4.0.7 임시 버전 릴리즈 안내 - Temporary version before new version release.")